 Do I need to purchase the eSellerate Download Service (eDP)?

-How can I get the photo collection quickly?
+How can I get a photo collection quickly?

-Expedited shipping is available in the US, and orders take approximately three to four days to arrive, depending on how far you are from Oregon.
+All of our photo collections are now available by immediate download upon purchase.
+For the shipped discs, expedited shipping is available in the US, and orders take approximately three to four days to arrive, depending on how far you are from Oregon.
 International orders cost more and take longer, though international postal practices make estimating difficult.
-If you would like to download part or all of your order, send us an email and we will send a link so you can download the photos.
-We usually are able to respond within 24 hours.
-This is a free service.

 Do you have a question that’s not answered here?
 Let us know!